Vulp-OS/LARPBot/readme.md

 * Disable the bot's access to All Channels, then click `Add Channels` to select the channels it is authorized on.

 ### App Config
-You need Python >=3.11, and we need a virtual environment to install the required libraries to.
+This was developed and tested on Python >=3.11.
+It may work on earlier versions, but has not been tested.
+It is recommended that a virtual environment is used to install the required libraries.
 In the app directory on Linux, run:
 ```
-python3.11 -mvenv venv
+python -mvenv venv
 source ./venv/bin/activate
 ```

 If you're on Windows, use PowerShell, then:
 ```
-python3.11 -mvenv venv
+python -mvenv venv
 .\venv\Scripts\activate.ps1
 ```
+Note: You may need to allow script execution using the `Set-ExecutionPolicy` command.

 Once you have the virtual environment activated on the appropriate platform, install the required packages:
 ```